geomagpy/magpy/README.md

         fl = flagging.flag_outlier(datawithspikes, timerange=60, threshold=1.5, markall=True)

+Please consider that *markall* is making use of all data columns within your data file.
 Drop flagged data from the "disturbed" data set.

         datawithoutspikes = fl.apply_flags(datawithspikes, mode='drop')